protontypes/open-sustainable-technology/README.md

 - [AgroMo](https://github.com/hollorol/AgroMo) - An Integrated Assessment and Modelling software that integrates a crop, biogeochemical and a agro-economical model.
 - [CropHarvest](https://github.com/nasaharvest/cropharvest) - Collects data from a variety of agricultural land use datasets and remote sensing products.
 - [BreizhCrops](https://github.com/dl4sits/BreizhCrops) - A Satellite Time Series Dataset for Crop Type Identification.
-- [Veganify](https://github.com/frontendnetwork/veganify) - A multilingual progressive web app, which scans the EAN or UPC codes of over 3.000.000 food- or non-food-products and simply tells you if it they're vegan or not.
+- [Veganify](https://github.com/frontendnetwork/veganify) - A multilingual Progressive Web App, which scans the EAN or UPC codes of over 3.000.000 food- or non-food-products and simply tells you if it they're vegan or not.
 - [Sentinels for Common Agriculture Policy](https://github.com/Sen2Agri/Sen2Agri-System) - Aims at providing to the European and national stakeholders validated algorithms, products, workflows and best practices for agriculture monitoring relevant for the management.
 - [EuroCrops](https://github.com/maja601/EuroCrops) - A dataset collection combining all publicly available self-declared crop reporting datasets from countries of the European Union.
 - [FarmVibes.AI](https://github.com/microsoft/farmvibes-ai) - Can develop rich geospatial insights for agriculture and sustainability.